mohd-muzamil/ProcessTransactions_BigData_FraudDetection_LiveDashboard/README.md

-(WORK IN PROGRESS.....)
-### Sytem to replicate Transaction Processing using BIG Data and Fraud Detection system using Machine Learning.
+### Sytem to replicate Transaction Processing using BIG Data and Fraud Detection system using Machine Learning. ( WORK IN PROGRESS..... )

 Big Data System to generate fake transaction data (credit &amp; debit) and stream it to HIVE table using Apache Kafka. \
 Apache Spark will be used to process it during streaming.